 Seeking a training session, guest speaker, or just have more questions?
 Here are the practitioners who can support you in your development of narrative healthcare at your clinic, house of worship, hospital, school, or anywhere stories are told.

-Alexandra is a graduate from Wayne State University where she received a Master’s degree in Physician Assistant Studies.
+Alexandra received a master’s degree in Physician Assistant Studies from Wayne State University.
 She now works in two community emergency departments in western North Carolina.
-Prior to becoming a PA, Alexandra worked as a PT in Britain; the country where she was born and raised.
-She has worked as an author and columnist for the Journal of the American Academy of Physician Assistants and the New England Journal of Medicine.
+Prior to becoming a PA, Alexandra worked as a PT in Britain, where she was born and raised.
+She has been an author and columnist for the Journal of the American Academy of Physician Assistants and the New England Journal of Medicine.
 Her writing has appeared in a variety of journals, including Confluence, Intima, The Healing Muse, Pulse, and Blood and Thunder.
 Alexandra was awarded the American College of Emergency Physicians’ writing award in 2017.
 She is currently a student in Lenoir Rhyne’s writing program.

-Amy Upham received her Bachelors in English and Creative Writing from the State University of New York at Geneseo, and her Master in Public Health from Lenoir Rhyne University, along with a certification in Narrative Medicine.
-She has worked for 16 years in the field of disAbility advocacy, and spent the last few years researching and teaching harm reduction strategies for the underhoused and people who use drugs.
+Amy received her bachelor’s in English and Creative Writing from the State University of New York at Geneseo, and her master’s in Public Health from Lenoir Rhyne University, along with a certification in Narrative Medicine.
+She has worked for sixteen years in the field of disAbility advocacy, and spent the last few years researching and teaching harm reduction strategies for the underhoused and people who use drugs.
 She is currently a health educator and program coordinator at the Buncombe County Department of Health.
 In her spare time, she writes poems and songs, and listens to stories and creeks.
-She is grateful to be a part of the first statewide symposium on Narrative Healthcare in 2019.
+She is grateful to have been a part of the first statewide symposium on Narrative Healthcare in 2019.
 Location: North Carolina

-Terri is an ordained minister in the Presbyterian Church U.S.A.
+Terri is an ordained minister in the Presbyterian Church USA.
 She has served a small congregation in Upstate South Carolina since August 2015.
 Terri’s call to ministry came as she cared for her mother in her final days.
 The doctor’s prognosis – three months – was uncannily accurate, if cold.
 Fortunately, the family received life-giving support from an area hospice.
-That connection led Terri to volunteer for a hospice in her own area, and ultimately to enroll in seminary.
-While studying for her Master of Divinity, she worked for sixteen months as a hospital chaplain, completing five units of Clinical Pastoral Education.
-In that setting, she served patients and families in emergency, intensive care, and other settings, spending her last six months working with the hospital’s palliative care team.
+That connection led Terri to volunteer for a hospice and ultimately to enroll in seminary.
+While studying for her divinity degree, she worked as a hospital chaplain, completing five units of Clinical Pastoral Education.
+In that capacity, she served patients and families in emergency, intensive care, and other settings, spending six months working with the hospital’s palliative care team.
 All these experiences fostered a deep love for pastoral care and a strong conviction that it is in sharing life stories that we fully connect as human beings.
-Terri completed her certificate in Narrative Healthcare at Lenoir-Rhyne in Asheville in Spring 2019.
+Terri completed her certificate in Narrative Healthcare at Lenoir-Rhyne in 2019.
 She uses many of the practices learned there in her work with her parishioners and continues to write as a way of processing her own stuff.
-She holds a B.A. from University of North Carolina at Chapel Hill and M.Div. from Union Presbyterian Seminary in Charlotte.
+She holds a BA from University of North Carolina at Chapel Hill and MDiv from Union Presbyterian Seminary in Charlotte.

-Daniel James Waters is a native of Southern New Jersey.
-He attended Bishop Eustace Preparatory School, St. Joseph’s College (Philadelphia) and the University of Medicine & Dentistry of NJ.
-In addition to undergraduate and medical degrees, he holds a Graduate Certificate in Narrative Healthcare and a Master of Arts in Writing from the Center for Graduate Studies/ The Thomas Wolfe Center for Narrative at Lenoir-Rhyne University in Asheville, NC.
+Daniel is a native of Southern New Jersey.
+He attended Bishop Eustace Preparatory School, St. Joseph’s College (Philadelphia), and the University of Medicine & Dentistry of New Jersey.
+In addition to undergraduate and medical degrees, he holds a Graduate Certificate in Narrative Healthcare and a Master of Arts in Writing from the Center for Graduate Studies/ The Thomas Wolfe Center for Narrative at Lenoir-Rhyne University in Asheville.
 He is the author of several nationally published stories and essays, two books of surgical advice, one (rhymed!) poem and two novels.
-After thirty years, Dr. Waters retired from the practice of cardiac surgery in 2019 but continues to write, teach and lecture.
-He is an adjunct Professor of Surgery as well as Course Director for Literature and Narrative Medicine in the Department Of Medical Humanities & Bioethics at Des Moines University in Des Moines, Iowa as well as a Writing Fellow for Doximity.com.
-He and his wife Pamela have three grown children and live in Clear Lake, Iowa.
+After thirty years, Dr. Waters retired from the practice of cardiac surgery in 2019 but continues to write, teach, and lecture.
+He is an adjunct Professor of Surgery as well as Course Director for Literature and Narrative Medicine in the Department Of Medical Humanities & Bioethics at Des Moines University in Iowa, as well as a Writing Fellow for Doximity.com.
+He and his wife, Pamela, have three grown children and live in Clear Lake, Iowa.

 Andrew Taylor-Troutman is the poet pastor of Chapel in the Pines, a Presbyterian congregation in Chapel Hill, North Carolina.
 He is the author of four books, most recently a collection of essays and poems titled Gently Between the Words.
 He and his wife, also an ordained minister, are rattled and blessed by their three young children.